-The chosen program followed for the teaching of phonics is Letters and Sounds.
-It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
-This program is delivered on a daily basis.
-Each lesson is approximately 20 mins in length and is made up of a Revise-Teach-Practise-Apply format.
+Our aim is to deliver a detailed and systematic phonics programme which will build on the children’s speaking and listening skills as well as prepare them for learning to read by developing their phonics knowledge and skills.
+We will utilise Letters and Sounds as a detailed and systematic programme for teaching phonics skills, for children starting by the age of five, with the aim of them becoming fluent readers by the age of seven.

 All KS1 children will partake in a daily phonics lesson.
 Each lesson will be approximately 20 minutes in length and will take the format of Revise/Teach/Practise/Apply

 Children in Reception will start to work on phase 2 (alongside phase 1) from September and will progress through phase 3 and phase 4 throughout the year.

 Year 1 children will work through phase 5 and will complete the Year 1 Phonics screening check in June.
 Year 2 children will complete phase 6.